Ujjwalkumar2003/E-healtcare/README.md

 # E-healtcare
-It is a Health Care Management System.
+It is a E-Health Care Management System website.